FelixBaensch/MORTAR/README.md

   * License: GNU Lesser General Public License 2.1

 ## Citation
 You can cite this software or this repository as it is defined in the CITATION.cff file.
-Also, the preprint of our submitted software article can be cited (<a href="https://doi.org/10.26434/chemrxiv-2022-zgg8s"> https://doi.org/10.26434/chemrxiv-2022-zgg8s </a>).
+Also, please cite our scientific article (<a href= "https://doi.org/10.1186/s13321-022-00674-9"> MORTAR: a rich client application for in silico molecule fragmentation (Baensch et al. 2023)).

 ## References and useful links
 **Ertl algorithm**